PowerDNS/pdns/docs/backends/generic-postgresql.rst

 References
 ^^^^^^^^^^

-See `this Github issue <https://github.com/PowerDNS/pdns/issues/5375#issuecomment-644771800>`__ for the original tests and a full working schema.
+See `this GitHub issue <https://github.com/PowerDNS/pdns/issues/5375#issuecomment-644771800>`__ for the original tests and a full working schema.